hyperledger/indy-hipe/text/core-message-structure/README.md

 # Reference
 [reference]: #reference

-Provide guidance for implementers, procedures to inform testing, interface definitions, formal function prototypes, error codes, diagrams, and other technical details that might be looked up.
-Strive to guarantee that:

-- Interactions with other features are clear.
-- Implementation trajectory is well defined.
-- Corner cases are dissected by example.

 This structure has been discussed in community calls for agent development.
 Much of this discussion has been collected and added to [this Google Doc](https://docs.google.com/document/d/1mRLPOK4VmU9YYdxHJSxgqBp19gNh3fT7Qk4Q069VPY8).